What are 6 life insurance content marketing strategies?

 Attract an audience of interested prospects by generating these types of content, and then announce them on your social media accounts:

-- Videos.
-Create brief, information videos that answer your prospect’s most important questions.
+Create brief, informational videos that answer your prospect’s most important questions.

-- Quotes.
-Search the web for inspirational quotes and post them along with good graphics.
+Search the web for inspirational quotes and post them along with eye-catching graphics.

 4. Use images